miniMacGuru/ssdemo/README.md

 # ssdemo
-Demo project for learning git.
+Demo project for learning git and Github.